smacker/libgit2.cr/README.md

 ## Contributing

 1. Fork it (<https://github.com/smacker/libgit2/fork>)
+2. Pull the repositories needed for the tests `git submodule init && git submodule update`
-2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create your feature branch (`git checkout -b my-new-feature`)
+4. Test the code `crystal spec`
-3. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+7. Create a new Pull Request

 ## Contributors